Anti-Corruption Summit for Country Above Party - The Tennessee Tribune

 NASHVILLE, TN — More than 2,000 people are coming here for an “anti-corruption movement” conference March 29-31, organizers say of their “UnRig Summit” in the Music City Center.

-“I guarantee you, this is one of the most diverse conferences ever to come to Nashville,” former Congressman Zach Wamp recently told Tennessee Tribune publisher Rosetta Miller-Perry.
+“I guarantee you, this is one of the most diverse conferences ever to come to Nashville,” former Congressman Zach Wamp recently told The Tennessee Tribune.

-U.S. Sen. Kamalla Harris (D-Calif.), who’s running for president, and Our Revolution President Nina Turner, a “firebrand progressive activist” from Ohio, are two notables Wamp names as headliners, including former Starbucks CEO Howard Schultz.
+Former Starbucks CEO Howard Schultz, who’s running for president, and Our Revolution President Nina Turner, a “firebrand progressive activist” from Ohio, are two notables Wamp names as headliners.
+Others include March for Our Lives activist Emma González.

+[Sen. Kamalla Harris was reportedly coming.
+She’s not, a group spokeswoman said.]

 Wamp and Metro Councilman Jonathan Hall were asked about the UnRig Summit’s name and presidential statements that the system is rigged.